stackrox/dev-docs/docs/getting-started/getting-started-linux.md

 You might need to

 ## Change default shell to bash(Optional)
-The latest Macbook comes with zsh as default shell.
-You may change it to bash if you would like to.
+The directions here are given for a bash shell.
+If you are using a Red Hat laptop the default shell should be bash.
+If it is not and you want to change it to bash you can do the following step.

 1. Launch the Terminal app
 2. Change default shell to bash